 Kerry Bystrom (Literature and Human Rights)

 Agata Lisiak (Migration Studies)

-New courses that have been developed for the migration track so far:
+New courses that have been developed at Bard (Annandale campus) for the migration track so far:

 ANTH/HR 224 Lexicon of Migration (Cross-listed: American Studies; Global & International Studies core course; Human Rights core course) Migration is one of the most important and contested features of today’s interconnected world.
 In one way or another, it has transformed most if not all contemporary nation-states into “pluralist,” “post-migrant,” and/or “super-diverse” polities.
 And it affects everyone—regardless of their own migratory status.
 This course examines the history of migration from local, national, and global perspectives, with particular emphasis on the uneven economic and geopolitical developments that have produced specific forms of mobility into and through the U.S. The course also traces the emergence of new modes of border regulation and migration governance as well as novel forms of migrant cultural production and representation.
 Above all, it aims to provide students with the tools to engage critically with many of the concepts and buzzwords—among them “asylum,” “border,” “belonging,” “citizenship,” and “illegality”—that define contemporary public debates.
 A Lexicon of Migration is a Bard/HESP (Higher Education Support Program) network course that will collaborate with similar courses at Bard College Berlin, Al-Quds Bard, and the American University of Central Asia.